 Don’t miss: How to Speed Up Lagging Android Devices

-Install Google Framework
+Install the Google Framework

 This is an optional step but an important one nevertheless.
 You already have Digital Wellbeing installed on your device but it is not directly updated.
 As you may know, Google started Digital Wellbeing beta testing on the Google Play Store for Google Pixel devices.
 Like the Google Dialer app though, it is only available for Google devices.
 Magisk repository also has a module to get around that limitation.
 Similarly, as before, search for the Google Framework module in the Downloads section of the Magisk Manager app.
 Download and install the module and then select REBOOT.